 South Dakota

 In South Dakota, title loans up to $500 are permitted for an initial one-month term that can be renewed for additional one-month periods up to four times.
-When renewing on the fifth through eighth time, you must pay down 10% of your original principal amount each time plus any finance charges due.
+When renewing on the fifth through eighth time, you must pay 10% of your original principal amount each time plus any due finance charges.
 The maximum APR is 36%.

 Florida

-Florida title loan companies don’t have a maximum limit when it comes to loan amounts.
-Car title loan companies in Florida can assess an interest rate of up to 30% per year on an amount all the way up to $2,000, 24% per year on a loan amount from $2,000 to $3,000, and 18% per year on amounts over $3,000.
-The maximum APR is 12 times the maximum monthly rate.
-Title loan agreements are for 30 days and can go for additional 30 day periods.
+Florida title loan companies don’t have a maximum limit regarding loan amounts.
+Car title loan companies in Florida can assess an interest rate of up to 30% per year on an amount up to $2,000, 24% per year on a loan amount from $2,000 to $3,000, and 18% per year on amounts over $3,000.
+The maximum APR is 12 times the total monthly rate.
+Title loan agreements are for 30 days and can go for additional 30-day periods.

 Oregon